Niroda/Conveyor/README.md

 ```

 ### Usage
-Refer to the `Conveyor.Sample.Api` and `Conveyor.SampleClient` projects to see how to use Conveyor.
+Refer to the `Conveyor.Sample.Api` and `Conveyor.Sample.Client` projects to see how to use Conveyor.

 ### Security and Input Validation: